Rikemannen/obsidian-sync/Journal/October 10 2025.md

 Dont ask why but i just came up with something randomly while playing ragdoll universe (not related).
 >*Queue the best, kill the rest*
 Basically it means to get the best people in a group and just not take the rest, queue the best, take the best, kill the rest, remove the rest.
 Very good imo.

+I forgot to mention yesterday that the girls who want engraving said it was too expensive and so i dont gotta do that anymore.
+I actually feel pretty relieved.

+Ima sleep now, yes ill try to Lucid dream, this time getting up and doing something.